 How to lose stubborn weight

-The good news as that most broken metabolisms can be brought back to normal with the proper approach.
-As a general rule, the more insulin resistant and metabolically deranged you are in the first place , the more rigorous you’ll have to be in your approach.
+The good news is that most broken metabolisms can be brought back to normal with the proper approach.
+As a general rule, the more insulin resistant and metabolically deranged you are in the first place, the more rigorous you’ll have to be in your approach.
 Most healthy people will get by just fine and achieve their health and weight goals simply by following the 15 rules described in Paleo 101.
-Those who still struggle to lose weight though might need to take it up a notch to trigger their metabolism in a proper mode of fat burning.
+Those who still struggle to lose weight though might need to take it up a notch to trigger their metabolism into a proper mode of fat burning.
 You have to put your body in a metabolic state different enough so your body decides to change its set-point and burn fat.

 You’ll need to keep your carb and fructose intake very low, so low that you’ll go into a state called ketosis.
 Ketosis happens when your liver starts making ketone bodies out of fat as a fuel source that replaces glucose.
 Don’t worry, being in ketosis is perfectly healthy and most ancient humans were in ketosis probably more often than not.
-There are even metabolic advantages to being fat adapted and most of your cells prefer burning ketone bodies than glucose.
+There are even metabolic advantages to being fat adapted and most of your cells prefer burning ketone bodies rather than glucose.
 If you don’t consume any carbs whatsoever, your body will make glucose by a process called gluconeogenesis for the few organs and cells that can’t run on ketone bodies (some parts of the brain and red blood cells mainly).

 You’ll get into ketosis at about 50 grams of carbs or less per day.
 You can buy urine test strips at your local drugstore to test whether you are in ketosis or not.